 Now, check the floor around the base of your water heater.
 A puddle of water here is a clear sign of trouble, but you still need to find its origin.
 Is the water coming from the drain valve near the bottom?
 Or does it seem to be seeping from underneath the unit itself?
 If the leak is coming from the bottom seam of the tank, it's a critical failure.
 Much like a leak on the side, this means the inner tank has rusted through.
 This is one of the most common reasons for water heater failure and requires an immediate replacement.
 If you see water pooling, it's time to contact a professional to assess the situation.

-Test the T&P Valve
+How to Test Your T&P Valve

 Find the Temperature and Pressure (T&P) relief valve.
 It's a brass valve located on the top or side of the tank with a pipe that runs down toward the floor.
 This is a safety feature designed to open and release water if the temperature or pressure inside gets too high.
 Check for drips at the valve's connection to the tank and at the end of the discharge pipe.
 A constantly dripping T&P valve could mean the valve itself is faulty and needs replacing.
 However, it could also be doing its job, indicating dangerously high pressure in your system.
 This is a problem that needs a professional diagnosis to ensure your home's safety.